 This article uses <canvas> tag in HTML5.
-Learn the basic in the previous article by clicking HERE.
+Learn the basic in the previous article by clicking Canvas Drawing in HTML5.

-To learn how to draw a line using canvas tag, click HERE.
+I have another post on how to draw a line using canvas tag.

 Just the way we drew a line, we can draw a circle on a canvas.
 To draw a circle we need methods from start point to finish the drawing.
 It’s a simple method to remember actually and that is beginPath() and just like you have guessed it form it’s name, it begins the path or the drawing start point.